To see Global Grade 3's original post, click the link below

 Heading north, we were heading towards the town of Longreach.
 The landscape had dried out.

 Stopping for the night, we were entertained by brolgas, the only cranes native to Australia.
 While at Marra Creek Public School, I had watched brolgas "dancing" their mating dance as they made jumps into the air.

 The video clip below isn't one of mine but shows the dance of the brolgas.

 Just north of Longreach, we crossed the Tropic of Capricorn.
 This means we were now in the tropical region of the world.

 Near Longreach we saw an echidna on the side of the road.
-Echidnas and the platypus are the only living mammals that lay eggs but, as they are mammals, the mothers can give milk to their young.
+Echidnas and the platypus are the world's only living mammals that lay eggs but, as they are mammals, the mothers can give milk to their young.
 Echidnas are also found around my town and have sometimes visited my garden in search of ants.

 Below is a video of an echidna taken at an animal sanctuary near my home.

 Our next major settlement was Mount Isa (pictured below), a mining town in western Queensland.
 Lead, silver, copper and zinc are mined in the Mount Isa area.

 You can easily see the red of the soil, a soil colour so common in The Outback.

 From Mt.
 Isa, we head west to the border with Northern Territory.
 The photo below was taken standing in the state of Northern Territory looking into Queensland.